 An effective employee incentive program doesn't have to be complex or expensive.
 Transparency, consistency, and objectiveness can go a long way toward engaging employees and turning your company into an employer of choice.

-Let's take a closer look at designing an effective employee incentive program.
+Let's take a closer look at some of the basics and how to design an effective employee incentive program.

-An employee incentive plan works by offering specific rewards in exchange for achievements and accomplishments.
+An incentive plan for employees works by offering specific rewards in exchange for achievements and accomplishments.
 Sometimes perks can come without reason.

 Their goal is to help employees appreciate their company.
 This boosts performance, engagement, and productivity.